WotLK Classic Beast Mastery Hunter Spell Summary

-On this page, we present you with all spells and procs that you need to understand as a Beast Mastery Hunter in TBC Classic.
+On this page, we present you with all spells and procs that you need to understand as a Beast Mastery Hunter in WotLK Classic.

-- Aspect of the Hawk increases your ranged attack power and is a great default choice if you are not sure what Aspect to use.
-This is your only Aspect that increases your damage dealt.
+- Aspect of the Hawk increases your ranged Attack Power and is a great default choice up until you learn Aspect of the Dragonhawk.

 - Aspect of the Monkey is the first Aspect you will learn and it increases your Dodge Chance.
 Use this Aspect if you have a melee attacking you and you do not think that you will be able to get away from them.